Culver City and the surrounding areas have some really romantic and fun places that are ideal for a date. Here are my top recommendations.

 While biking next to a concrete flood control channel might not seem like the most romantic date idea, the view improves as you approach the ocean, and it does have its own kind of charm.
 It’s definitely one of the most hassle-free bike paths in the city, as you bypass all cars and intersections.

 Enter the bike path near the intersection of Jefferson and Duquesne (which is where I took the photo above).
 Park at the meters on Jefferson, which go up to ten hours.
 You can also enter near Overland and Jefferson, but parking is harder to find in that area.
 Check out more hints for the Ballona Creek Bike Path in my article.

-My recommended plan is to start out with awesome tacos at Loqui, then ice cream at Van Leeuwen.
+My recommended plan is to start out with awesome tacos with home-made flour tortillas at Loqui, then ice cream at Van Leeuwen.
+For tea or horchata, go to Boba Guys.
 For coffee, there’s Blue Bottle.
 After that, browse the (very expensive) shops and laugh at the idea of buying $500 sneakers.

 7. Cafe Brasil, Bamboo, and Tara’s

 These are three really cozy neighborhood and highly recommended restaurants right next to each other on Venice Blvd.
 They are not technically in Culver City, but very close by.